-- (1) The following provisions apply in relation to regulations under section 26 (carbon units and carbon accounting) or section 27 (net UK carbon account). - (2) The regulations are subject to affirmative resolution procedure if- - (a) they are the first regulations to be made under those sections, - (b) they specify a carbon unit of a kind not previously specified in regulations made under those sections. - (c) they alter the amount by which- - (i) a carbon unit that is credited to the net UK carbon account for a period reduces the net UK carbon account for that period, or - (ii) a carbon unit that is debited from the net UK carbon account for a period increases the net UK carbon account for that period, or - (d) they make modifications of an enactment contained in primary legislation. - (3) Otherwise the regulations are subject to negative resolution procedure. - (4) The Secretary of State must consult the other national authorities- - (a) in the case of regulations subject to affirmative resolution procedure, before laying before Parliament a draft of a statutory instrument containing the regulations;
+- (1) The following provisions apply in relation to regulations under section 26 (carbon units and carbon accounting) or section 27 (net UK carbon account). - (2) The regulations are subject to affirmative resolution procedure if- - (a) they are the first regulations to be made under those sections, - (b) they specify a carbon unit of a kind not previously specified in regulations made under those sections, - (c) they alter the amount by which- - (i) a carbon unit that is credited to the net UK carbon account for a period reduces the net UK carbon account for that period, or

-Changes to legislation: Climate Change Act 2008 is up to date with all changes known to be in force on or before 31 May 2022.
+Changes to legislation: Climate Change Act 2008 is up to date with all changes known to be in force on or before 18 January 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details) View outstanding changes